koerismo/js-fast-vdf/README.md

 # fast-vdf
-Your average Javascript KeyValues processing library, but fast!
+Your average javascript KeyValues processing library, as fast as parsable!

 ```ts
 import vdf from 'fast-vdf';